cerndb/SparkPlugins/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/ch.cern.sparkmeasure/spark-plugins_2.12/badge.svg)](https://maven-badges.herokuapp.com/maven-central/ch.cern.sparkmeasure/spark-plugins_2.12)

-A repo with code and examples of Apache Spark Plugin extensions to the metrics system applied to measuring I/O from cloud Filesystems, OS/system metrics and custom metrics.
+A repo with code and examples of Apache Spark Plugin extensions to the metrics system applied to measuring Spark on K8S, Spark I/O from cloud Filesystems, OS/system metrics and custom metrics.

 ---
-Apache Spark 3.0 comes with an improved plugin framework.
+Apache Spark 3.x plugin framework is quite flexible.
 Plugins allow extending Spark monitoring functionality.
 - One important use case is extending Spark instrumentation with custom metrics:
   OS metrics, I/O metrics, external applications monitoring, etc.
 - Note: The code in this repo is for Spark 3.x.